devopscodegen/devops-cicd-pipeline-code-generator/cicd_pipeline_stages.md

     - Run dynamic application security testing in parallel to performance testing
         - Perform testing of web applications and APIs by running automated scans against it to identify vulnerabilities through techniques such as cross-site scripting (XSS) and SQL injection(SQLi).
         - Examples of tools that can be used for dynamic application security testing include but are not limited to OWASP ZAP, StackHawk, and AppScan.
-    - Run monitoring and logging testing in parallel to performance testing
+    - Run observability testing in parallel to performance testing
+        - Test if metrics, logs and traces are generated and we can understand the internal state of the system by examining this telemetry data
         - Monitor deployments across regions and fail when threshold breached.
         - The thresholds for metric alarms should be defined in the Infrastructure Source Code and deployed along with the rest of the infrastructure in an environment.
         - Ideally, deployments should be automatically failed and rolled back when error thresholds are breached.